binnes/cloud-native-toolkit/docs/index.md

 Bring up the dashboard with command ```minikube dashboard &```, switch to **All namespaces** and then highlight **Workloads** in the side menu.

-Wait until all Deployments are complete (Workload staus Deployments circle is all geen) before continuing.
+Wait until all Deployments are complete (Workload status Deployments circle is all green) before continuing.

 ### Fix up insecure registry and domain